Emmaf97/Frameworks_project/README.md

 ## Feature 3
 #### -- Login/Signup ---
 The user can login and signup using the login and signup forms.
-This is stored in a database.
+This is stored in a database(Postgresql).

 ## Feature 4
 #### --- Customisable User Profiles  ---
-Users can update their name profile picture and contact information using forms provided.
+Users can update their name profile picture and contact information using forms provided.(Username, Email and Profile Picture)